GARY

 Orsini did not know who, how, or when the data entries were made into Home Loan Services’s computer system.
 He could not state if the records were made in the regular course of business.
 He relied on data supplied by Litton Loan Servicing, with whose procedures he was even

 less familiar.
 Orsini could state that the data in the affidavit was accurate only insofar as it replicated the numbers derived from the company’s computer system.
 Despite Orsini’s intimate knowledge of how his company’s computer system works, he had no knowledge of how that data was produced, and he was not competent to authenticate that data.
 Accordingly, Orsini’s statements could not be admitted under section 90.803(6)(a), and the affidavit of indebtedness constituted inadmissible hearsay.
-Because LaSalle presented no competent evidence to show $422,677.85 in damages, the amount of the judgment to which LaSalle is entitled remains at issue.
-Therefore, we reverse the entry of judgment in favor of LaSalle and remand for further proceedings.
+Because LaSalle presented no competent evidence to show

 We note that LaSalle moved for sanctions under section 57.105, Florida Statutes.
-That statute permits a trial court to award a “reasonable attorney’s fee” to the “prevailing party” where the plaintiff’s claim was frivolous or to a party to compensate for the opposing party’s dilatory conduct. § 57.105(1)-(2), Fla.
-Stat.
-The trial court did not find that appellants’ claims were frivolous, and the trial court did not conclude that Lord’s affidavit was filed to cause unreasonable delay.
-Thus, section 57.105 could not serve as a basis for the award of attorney’s fees to LaSalle.
+That statute permits a trial court to award a “reasonable attorney’s fee” to the “prevailing party” where the plaintiff’s claim was frivolous or to a party to compensate for the opposing party’s dilatory conduct. §

 To the extent that the trial court may have been exercising its inherent authority to sanction parties or their attorneys, we also find error. “[A] trial court possesses the inherent authority to impose attorneys’ fees against an attorney for bad faith conduct.”
 Moakley v.
 Smallwood, 826 So.
 2d 221, 226 (Fla.
 2002).
 To impose attorney’s fees as a sanction under its inherent authority, the trial court must make an “express finding of bad faith conduct” that is “supported by detailed factual findings describing the specific acts of bad faith conduct that resulted in the unnecessary incurrence of attorneys’ fees.”
 Id. at 227.

-The trial court did not make any specific findings of bad faith on the record, and the sanctions order must be reversed without prejudice.
-See Finol v.
+Finol v.
 Finol, 912 So.
 2d 627, 629 (Fla.
 4th DCA 2005).
-“Upon remand, should the court be asked to reconsider the issue, any future hearing and order must comply with the requirements of Moakley.”
-Id.
+“Upon remand, should the court be asked to reconsider the issue, any future hearing

 In summary, we reverse the judgment of foreclosure and the entry of sanctions against appellants’ counsel a n d remand for further proceedings consistent with this opinion.